efogtech/endgame-trackball/ASSEMBLY.md

 ### Static bearings
 Now, the last step — take your adapters for static bearings.
 Here's what to do: place a bearing onto the side hole and push it inside with the hex key.
-You can not scratch the bearing because it's harder.
+You cannot scratch the bearing because it's harder than the key.
 Now that it's inside, take a screw and tighten it from the bottom, while keeping the side hole upward to keep the ball from moving sideways.
 Install your bearings of choice and keycaps — you're good to go!

 ### Use the device!
 [Here's the default keymap](https://github.com/efogtech/endgame-trackball?tab=readme-ov-file#default-keymap).
 You can install [ZMK Studio](https://zmk.studio/download) to reconfigure it, or just go ahead with using it as is.